 B.Tech.
 Information Technology – West Bengal University of Technology, India

 Shankha Basu is a Lecturer in Marketing at Leeds University Business School.
-He is pursuing his PhD in Marketing at Nanyang Technological University.
+He obtained his PhD in Marketing from Nanyang Technological University.
 Prior to the PhD, Shankha worked on retail banking strategy for one of the largest banks in India.

 Shankha’s research interests lie mainly in the area of consumer decision making.
-His work has been published in reputed journals such as Journal of Experimental Psychology: General and Organizational Behavior and Human Decision Processes.
+His work has been published in reputed academic journals such as Journal of Experimental Psychology: General and Organizational Behavior and Human Decision Processes as well as practitioner oriented outlets such as Harvard Business Review.
 He has also presented his work at leading academic conferences such as those organized by the Association for Consumer Research, Society for Consumer Psychology, and American Marketing Association.

 Shankha has two broad areas of interest.
 First, he studies how minor differences in the way options are framed or presented affect people’s decisions.
 Second, he is interested in understanding how the cultural context in which consumers make decisions influence their attitudes and behavior.
 In both these areas of research, his overarching goal is to help consumers make better decisions.